Vishwanath362/AmazonClone/README.md

 # AmazonClone
-simple amazon clone made using html and css later on i will add js
+simple amazon clone made using html and css<br>
+later on i will add js